-When I was growing up, our family rarely went to church, except for Christmas Eve and Easter.
+When I was a young girl, our family rarely went to church, except on Christmas Eve and Easter.

-We didn't own a Bible.
-We didn't listen to gospel music.
-I had not the slightest clue why Jesus died and rose again, and I doubt the rest of my family did either.
-We never prayed, never said grace before any meal, and God was simply never mentioned in our home.
+We didn't own a Bible and never touched the one in front of our seat at church.
+Needless to say, I grew up with very limited knowledge of what Jesus did on the cross.
+God was never mentioned in our home.
 Not that we had something against Him, but we clearly did not give Him any importance or acknowledgment.

 Despite that, I know that God never gave up on me, and I'm so glad about that!

 I haven't always known that, as I've mentioned.
 I lived my life my own way for a very long time with lackluster results.
-Until one day, I decided I should pray.
+Until one day, in my thirties, I decided I should pray.
 The reason is that I had found myself in a very difficult situation.